 - Plug the remote device to USB/AC power if connection is not performing well.

 USB tethering is an Android feature that allows you to connect a computer to the internet using the mobile phone's internet access.
-It uses an USB cable to connect the computer to a remote device.
-New virtual network is created when both devices are connected and when the USB tethering feature is enabled.
+It uses a USB cable to connect the computer to a remote device.
+A new virtual network is created when both devices are connected and when the USB tethering feature is enabled.
 The fact that a virtual network is created where both computer and remote device are connected makes it possible to use Network connection type to connect DesktopSMS remote device using USB cable.

 To use USB tethering you need to enable it on your Android device.
 This can be specific to your device (brand and type), but usually you can find it here: